anushkagupta47/QGIS-Project-/README.md

 - **Service Area Analysis** for police stations

 These analyses demonstrate how GIS techniques can support **urban planning, infrastructure management, and emergency service accessibility analysis**.

 ---

+## Key Insights

+- Terrain analysis was performed using **SRTM Digital Elevation Model (DEM)** to understand elevation patterns of the study region.
+- Derived terrain products including **Hillshade, Slope, and Aspect maps** to analyze surface characteristics.
+- Generated **Contour Lines** to represent elevation changes and terrain gradients.
+- Conducted **Shortest Path Network Analysis** on the road network to determine the optimal route between locations.
+- Performed **Service Area Analysis** to evaluate the accessibility of police stations across the study region.
+- Integrated **OpenStreetMap datasets** including roads, buildings, police stations, and points of interest to support spatial analysis.
+- The project demonstrates how **QGIS can be used for terrain modeling and urban accessibility analysis**.

+---